ssakib4040/nextjs-portfolio/README.md

 ## Contact

-If you would like to get in touch, you can reach me via email at [your-email@example.com](mailto:your-email@example.com).
-You can also connect with me on [LinkedIn](link-to-your-linkedin-profile).
+If you would like to get in touch, you can reach me via email at [ssakib4040@gmail.com](mailto:ssakib4040@gmail.com).
+You can also connect with me on [LinkedIn](https://linkedin.com/in/ssakib4040).

 Thank you for visiting my portfolio!